 Do you remember that big event that happened in 2009?
-No, we’re not talking about Barack Obama becoming president or the Swine Flue pandemic wreaking havoc across the world.
+No, we’re not talking about Barack Obama becoming president or the Swine Flu pandemic wreaking havoc across the world.
 We’re referring to when YouTube ramped up its views to surpass one billion per day and introduced YouTube ads available in seven different formats.

 It was great for those raking in cash from ad revenue, but it became a time of frustration for us users who just wanted to get on and watch videos without being interrupted by ads.

 Fast forward to today, and it feels like we can’t watch YouTube without ads appearing within the first minute of hitting play.
 Luckily, there are several tried and tested methods to help you watch YouTube without having to view a single ad.
+This article explains all of them.

 How to watch YouTube without ads

-If you’re sick and tired of seeing ads appearing (especially those without an option to skip) for products and services you aren’t even interested in, we’d advise investing in an adblocker.
-For this example, we’ve used the Chrome browser.
-Setup may differ for other browsers.
+If you’re sick and tired of seeing ads appearing (especially those without an option to skip) for products and services you aren’t even interested in, we’d advise investing in an ad blocker.

-2. Head to the browser extension store (this will differ depending on the browser you’re using): Chrome, Firefox, Opera, Microsoft Edge.
-Search for Total Adblock and click “Add to Chrome.”Total Adblock
+- Head to the browser extension store (this will differ depending on the browser you’re using): Chrome, Opera, or Microsoft Edge.
+Search for Total Adblock and click “Add to Chrome.”

-3. The extension will now be installed and ready to use.
+- The extension will now be installed and ready to use.

-4. Visit YouTube using the same browser as you have the extension installed with.
+- Visit YouTube using the same browser as you have the extension installed with.

-5. Total Adblock configures your settings automatically to block YouTube ads, so you don’t need to do anything.
+- Total Adblock configures your settings automatically to block YouTube ads, so you don’t need to do anything.

-6. Sit back, hit play, and enjoy ad-free streaming on YouTube!
+- Sit back, hit play, and enjoy ad-free streaming on YouTube!

 Total Adblock and other browser ad-blocking extensions work in the background to constantly scan and identify websites you visit that display ads.
 When it detects a site filled with ads, it blocks the ad from showing to you, the end-user.

 Many websites try to counter ad-blockers with their own ad-blocker detection software, and if you’re detected as using an ad-blocker, you might be presented with a pop-up asking you to disable your ad-blocker.
 If you refuse, some even ask you to leave the site!
-How rude?
+How rude.

 For the most part, you won’t encounter any issues, and if you do, there are plenty of alternative browser extension ad-blockers out there up to the task of blocking ads on YouTube.

-The top adblocking extensions for browsers
+The top ad-blocking extensions for browsers

 You will need an adblock software that has a browser extension to prevent YouTube ads.
 Here’s a list of the best options:

-2. AdGuard – A desktop adblocker that prevents ads on multiple browsers when watching YouTube, eliminating the need for an extension.
+- AdGuard – A desktop adblocker that prevents ads on multiple browsers when watching YouTube, eliminating the need for an extension.

-3. AdLock – The best adblocking app for iOS devices so you can watch YouTube ad-free on mobile too.
+- AdLock – The best adblocking app for iOS devices so you can watch YouTube ad-free on mobile too.

-4. AdBlocker Ultimate – Blocks almost everything you throw at it and is supported by donations.
+- AdBlocker Ultimate – Blocks almost everything you throw at it and is supported by donations.

-6. UBlock origin – A lightweight adblocking extension for Firefox and Chrome that’s easy on computing resources.
+- UBlock origin – A lightweight adblocking extension for Firefox and Chrome that’s easy on computing resources.

 Best ad blocker for watching YouTube without ads

 Total Adblock is one of the most effective ad blockers you can use.
-Available for the Google Chrome browser, it makes far a far better browsing experience because it removes all kinds of annoying ads.
+Available for the Google Chrome browser, it makes for a far better browsing experience because it removes all kinds of annoying ads.
 This includes all of those intrusive pop-ups, banners, and even video ads (such as those that auto-play on YouTube!).
 This improves page loading times for faster browsing and streaming when using Chrome.

 With Total Adblock, you also have a handy whitelist option so you can choose websites you don’t wish to block ads on.
 Best of all, this particular ad blocker comes with a 7-day free trial so you can try it out with YouTube for yourself, risk-free.
 Total Adblock apps are available for Android as well as iOS.